 End-product drawing is at least one larger, technically and conceptually resolved drawing.
 You will be assessed on your skill in using any drawing technique of your choice; to create one or more resolved drawings.
 You may create more than one end-product drawing, depending on the nature of your work.

 Clear and creative response to the Examination Theme

-Your Drawing(s) should not be simply a replica of or a prototype for your Artwork.
-Your drawings rather should be technical and conceptual explorations of the Examination Theme.
+Your drawing(s) should not be simply a replica of or a prototype for your artwork.
+Your drawings should rather be technical and conceptual explorations of the Examination Theme.

 Planning